weiliang12345678/DB_Capstone/README.md

 1. **Install MongoDB:**
    - Ensure MongoDB is installed on the local machine.
 Can download from [MongoDB Community Server Download](https://www.mongodb.com/try/download/community#:~:text=MongoDB%20Community%20Server%20Download).
 Make sure to check the install MongoDB Compass option during setup, it should be checked by default.
 Can watch this video from start until 5.45min to see how to install: https://www.youtube.com/watch?v=OiMOQr457Qs
    - Need to download MongoDB tools to be able to use mongorestore.
-If you do not have the MongoDB tools installed, you can download them separately from the MongoDB website.
-Here’s how you can install the MongoDB tools, including mongorestore:
+If you do not have the MongoDB tools installed, you can click on [this](https://fastdl.mongodb.org/tools/db/mongodb-database-tools-windows-x86_64-100.9.5.zip) to download.
+After downloading the ZIP file, extract it.
-For Windows:
-Click on [this](https://fastdl.mongodb.org/tools/db/mongodb-database-tools-windows-x86_64-100.9.5.zip) to download.
-Select your version and platform.
-Download the ZIP file and extract it.
 Add the extracted directory to your system's PATH environment variable to access the tools from any command prompt by:

-Open the Start menu, search for "Environment Variables," and select "Edit the system environment variables."
+1. Open the Start menu, search for "Environment Variables," and select "Edit the system environment variables."
-In the System Properties window, click on the "Environment Variables" button.
+2. In the System Properties window, click on the "Environment Variables" button.
-Under the "System variables" section, scroll down and select the "Path" variable, then click "Edit."
+3. Under the "System variables" section, scroll down and select the "Path" variable, then click "Edit."
-In the Edit Environment Variable dialog, click "New" and add the path to the extracted MongoDB tools directory (e.g., C:\path\to\mongodb-database-tools-windows-x86_64-100.9.5\bin).
+4. In the Edit Environment Variable dialog, click "New" and add the path to the extracted MongoDB tools directory (e.g., C:\path\to\mongodb-database-tools-windows-x86_64-100.9.5\bin).
-Click "OK" to close all dialog boxes.
+5. Click "OK" to close all dialog boxes.

 2. **Clone the Repository:**
    - First, they need to clone the GitHub repository containing the MongoDB dump files.